cshah31/Optimization-for-IDN/README.md

-This reserach work is the part of the application RAFTES (Resilient ans Fault Tolerant Energy System), developed at University of Alaska fairbanks and Alaska Center for Energy and Power.
+This reserach work is the part of the application RAFTES (Resilient ans Fault Tolerant Energy System), developed at University of Alaska fairbanks and Alaska Center for Energy and Power (http://acep.uaf.edu).
 This application will be integrated with an open source advanced distribution management system platform GridAPPS-D (https://gridapps-d.org) developed by Pacific Northwest National Laboratory.

 # Optimization-for-Isolated Distribution Network Integaretd with Battery Energy Storage System.